 - Want to try SwitchVPN?
 Check out the website here

-There's no free product or trial to sample the service, unfortunately, but SwitchVPN does give you a no-strings unconditional 30-day guarantee.
+There's no free product or trial to sample the service, unfortunately, but SwitchVPN does give you a no-strings unconditional 30-day guarantee, with no sneaky 'can't use more than 100MB' clauses in the small print.
 If you're unhappy, they say, send an email and you'll get your money back.

 The SwitchVPN website makes familiar promises about keeping "zero logs" and that "we do not log any activity or data of our users", but we've learned that these claims don't always mean very much.

-SwitchVPN didn't improve our confidence by telling us we could find out more in a "privacy guarantee" which doesn't seem to exist.
+SwitchVPN didn't improve our confidence by tell us we could find out more in a "privacy guarantee", but when we clicked the link, it just pointed us back to the same page.

 "Company may collect potentially personally-identifying information, such as Internet Protocol addresses, media access control addresses, network routes, technical data, usage statistics, traffic patterns and social sharing patterns to better understand how the Service is being used."